Adam Perry Lang's Brilliant Board Sauces

 Takes.
 30 minutes

-2 pounds of steak (this is perfect for flank steak)
+2 pounds of flank steak

 6 tablespoons high quality extra virgin olive oil